clarete/langlang/README.md

 The first input succeeds because space consumption is automatically added to the left of the call to the non terminal `Decimal`, as `Ordinal` is not syntactic.
-But, because the expression that follows the non terminal is marked with the lexification operator, automatic space handling won't be injected between the call to the non terminal and the ordered choice with the syntactic suffixed `st`, `nd`, `rd`,
+But because the expression that follows the non terminal is marked with the lexification operator, automatic space handling won't be injected between the call to the non terminal and the ordered choice with the syntactic suffixed `st`, `nd`, `rd`,